Manerr/randomiz/README.md

 - `shuffle(l)` , `choice(l,count)`  , `pick(l)` , `pickPop(l)` , `randSlice(l,count)`  → **random tools on arrays** (strings are generally converted to 1-char arrays)

 It covers almost every use case, from data sampling to game development.

+**Warning** 👉 Since 2.0.0, a cryptography safe randomizer is used, but since the casual way is pretty slow (using buffers and calling a cryptographic function every single call), I've tried to optimize some parts of the process.
+Feel free to report issues on github.